 The term ‘Partner’ is used to refer to a director of Cummings Fisher or an employee or consultant with equivalent standing and qualifications.
 A list of the Partners of Cummings Fisher and non-members designated as Partners is open to inspection at its registered office at Riverbank House, 2 Swan Lane, London EC4R 3TT.

-Cummings Fisher’s professional indemnity insurance is provided by QBE Insurance (Europe) Limited, registered address Plantation Place, 30 Fenchurch Street, London, EC3M 3BD.
+Cummings Fisher’s professional indemnity insurance is provided by QBE UK Limited, registered address Plantation Place, 30 Fenchurch Street, London, EC3M 3BD.

 Frauds and Scams

 Please be aware that in order to perpetrate a scam or fraud, criminals may pose as someone from Cummings Fisher.
 Usually these scams or frauds are carried out by fake emails suggesting you may receive a financial benefit.
 The emails often also contain links to supposedly relevant websites.
 To be effective the scam or fraud requires you to enter into communication with the fraudster, either by responding to the email or clicking the attached link.
 If you receive an email of this nature do not correspond with the sender.
 It is highly unlikely that it originates from Cummings Fisher.
 If you are advised that we have changed Cummings Fisher banking details, or are asked for money or your bank details please contact your Cummings Fisher contact immediately at firstname.lastname@example.org.
 We report scams that may constitute crimes to the Metropolitan Police and the National Crime Agency and to our regulators, the Solicitors Regulation Authority.
 Fraudsters target the funds held by solicitors for their clients.